 Around the world, we discard one million plastic bags every single minute.
 We use, on the average, a bag for 25 minutes, and it takes 100-500 years for the bag to decompose.
-Our plastic trash, disposed of on land, eventually flows from streams to rivers to the oceans.
+Our plastic trash, disposed of on land, flows from streams to rivers to the oceans.
 An ocean gyre is a system of ocean and wind currents, swirling like a whirlpool.
-The trash is ultimately drawn into
+The trash is drawn into the calm center

 A taxi driver once asked Salvador Dali, the quirky Surrealist painter, “What drugs do you take?
 I want them!”
 Dali responded “I don’t take drugs – I AM the drug!”

-A few years ago, I gave my husband a simple and inexpensive valentine – a small, red notebook.
+A few years ago, I gave my husband a simple and inexpensive valentine—a small, red notebook.
 Inside the front cover, I wrote a message to my sweetheart.
 I proposed, with this notebook in hand, we sit down a few times a year and talk about our marriage.
-My concept was to document our hopes and dreams for the coming months and what we’d like to work
+My concept was to document our hopes and dreams for the coming months and what we’d like to work on, as a couple,

 A personal goal for 2016 – and one I plan to carry into this new year— take more time to play.
 Play with no purpose in mind.
 Let go of my to-do list, turn off my phone, stop worrying about what needs to be done.
 Play by myself, play with my friends, play with my husband – play and have fun.